-The implementation and sustainability of the framework is the responsibility of the CSAB Quality, Assurance and Performance Subgroup (QA&P); this group will maintain and develop the framework responding to local and national policy and agenda with a formal review every 2 years.
+The implementation and sustainability of the framework is the responsibility of the CSAB Quality, Assurance and Performance Subgroup (QA&P) supported by other subgroups of the CSAB.
+The QA&P Subgroup will maintain and develop the framework responding to local and national policy and agenda with a formal review every 2 years.
 They will also retain responsibility for reporting progress to the Board on a quarterly basis.